anumolusuma6/Regression/README.md

 ### Data Description
 - Employees Dataset
-Employee: Unique employee identifier
+Employee: Unique employee identifier.
-JobCategory: Numerical code (1-4) for job category
+JobCategory: Numerical code (1-4) for job category.
-Sex: Gender of the employee (M/F)
+Sex: Gender of the employee (M/F).
-Shift: Work shift (AM = morning; PM = afternoon)
+Shift: Work shift (AM = morning; PM = afternoon).
-Status: Employment status (PT = Part-time; FT = Full-time)
+Status: Employment status (PT = Part-time; FT = Full-time).
-Age: Age of the employee at the time of biomarker sample collection
+Age: Age of the employee at the time of biomarker sample collection.
-YearsExperience: Years the employee has worked at the company
+YearsExperience: Years the employee has worked at the company.
-StartAge: Age of the employee at the start of employment
+StartAge: Age of the employee at the start of employment.
 - Exposures Dataset
 Employee: Unique employee identifier
 PPE: Type of personal protective equipment used (None, Resp = Respirator, Mask = Face Mask)